 Sarah's Top Tips

 - Don't overcook the shrimp.
-Shrimp cook in just a few minutes and overcooked shrimp will be rubbery and unappetizing.
-Shrimp will be a "c" shape when it is cooked.
+Shrimp cook in just 2-3 minutes and form a loose "c" shape when they're done.
+Overcooked shrimp will be rubbery and unappetizing so keep an eye on them.

-- Prep all of your ingredients before you begin cooking.
-This recipe comes together very quickly so I recommend having all of your ingredients prepped before you begin cooking.
+- Prep all of the ingredients before you start cooking.
+This dish comes together quickly, so I recommend having all of your ingredients prepped before you begin cooking.

 - I don't recommend making this recipe ahead of time.
-It's best served fresh immediately after cooking.
-It cooks so quickly that there is no need to prepare in advance.
+Shrimp scampi is best served immediately after cooking.

 Storage & Reheating